Knowledge Hub

 If the insolvent company has failed to pay HMRC, the new company may be subject to a VAT security deposit and so have to pay an amount to HMRC in advance.

-Can a pre-pack be stopped?
+Can a pre-pack administration be stopped?

 Stopping a pre-pack is difficult.
 The administrator controls the process and if they consider the pre-pack to be in the best interests of the company, it is likely to go ahead.
 In many cases, unsecured creditors will not be aware of the sale until after its completion and even if they are aware beforehand, the decision to go ahead with the sale or not is still up to the administrator, acting in the best interests of all of the creditors.

-There are, however, methods by which creditors can later challenge the administrator’s actions, although it should be noted that by this stage, the sale is likely to have gone ahead.
+There are methods by which creditors can later challenge the administrator’s actions, although it should be noted that by this stage, the sale is likely to have gone ahead.
 Administrators are required to act in the best interests of the company and achieve the best results for creditors and they can be challenged if they have not fulfilled their duties properly under the relevant guidance or the Insolvency Act 1986.
 Complaints can also be made through the Insolvency Service’s complaints gateway.

 About our expert